shaadclt/CodeAssistant-Ollama-CodeLlama/README.md

 ## Usage:

 1. Install Ollama:

-  If you haven't already, follow the installation instructions for Ollama from their website: https://ollama.com/

 2. Download the CodeLlama Model:

-  Use Ollama to download the CodeLlama model and follow the appropriate instructions for your system: https://ollama.com/ for details on downloading models.

 3. Create modelfile
 4. Create custom model using Ollama
 5. Run the custom model.
 6. Start the Gradio Interface:
 ```bash
 python app.py
 ```
 7. Open **http://127.0.0.1:7860** in your web browser.
 8. Enter your prompt in the textbox and click "Submit" to generate code based on your input.